ShoumikMahbubRidoy/Automation-Orchastration/README.md

 By combining the power of automation and orchestration in DevOps, organizations can save time and resources while improving efficiency, reducing errors, and achieving successful digital transformation.
 Automation serves as the foundation, while orchestration acts as the conductor that harmonizes the various automated tasks for a streamlined and efficient IT environment.

-Feel free to adapt and use this content in your GitHub README to help your readers understand the importance of automation and orchestration in IT.

 # What is Automation?

 Automation, in its simplest form, means making a single task or job run automatically without needing someone to do it manually.
 Let's break it down with an easy example: